Open-Microfrontends/open-microfrontends-examples/host-backend-integration-api-proxy-security/README.md

 # OpenMicrofrontends Example Host Backend Integration API Proxy with Security

-This demo shows how a Microfrontend that requires API proxies with security can be integrated into an Application Host.
+This demo shows how a Microfrontend that requires API proxies with security can be integrated into an Host Application.
-It also demonstrates the use of *userPermissions* and how Application Hosts can use the *buildManifest* for proper browser cache invalidation.
+It also demonstrates the use of *userPermissions* and how Host Applications can use the *buildManifest* for proper browser cache invalidation.

 It consists of:

  * A pure ES Microfrontend that shows customer data from an (BFF) API that needs to be accessed through a proxy because it requires an API key
- * A [Express](https://expressjs.com) based Application Host
+ * A [Express](https://expressjs.com) based Host Application
- * A [Spring Boot](https://spring.io/projects/spring-boot) based Application Host
+ * A [Spring Boot](https://spring.io/projects/spring-boot) based Host Application

 Notes: